UMAprotocol/UMIPs/UMIPs/umip-157.md

 If `e` is a deposit, then use `deposit.quoteTimestamp` and if `e` is a fill or refund, then first find the matched deposit for `e` and then use `deposit.quoteTimestamp`.

-If `e` is a deposit, then find the Deposit Curve parameters, otherwise find the Refund Curve parameters.
+If `e` is a deposit, then find the Inflow Curve parameters, otherwise find the Outflow Curve parameters.

 #### Selecting Running Balance Bounds for Bridging Event